IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Look for foods low in trans and saturated fats.

-If you’re living with IgA nephropathy, talk with your doctor about steps you can take to better control your disease and keep your kidneys healthy.
-It’s important to follow your treatment plan to avoid damaging your kidneys more or developing kidney failure.
+If you’re living with IgA nephropathy, talk with your nephrology team about steps you can take to better control your disease and keep your kidneys healthy.
+It’s important to attend all follow-ups and stick to your treatment plan to avoid damaging your kidneys more or developing kidney failure.

 At MyKidneyDiseaseCenter, the site for people with kidney disease and their loved ones, people come together to gain a new understanding of kidney disease and share their stories with others who understand life with kidney disease.